-Below you will see an overview of the ONLINE course content for Osteopathic Approach to the Canine Patient – Level One
+Below you will see an overview of the online component of Level One for Functional Osteopathy for the Canine Patient and information about the practicum.

 Indicative Online Content: